Stabilization and helicity control of hybrid magnetic skyrmion

-Eq.~\ref{Eq_R_C0} can be solved numerically by assuming a small external field $B_\mathrm{eff}\ll K$, and setting boundary condition $\theta=0$ at origin and $\theta=\pi$ far from origin.
-Fig.~\ref{fig:C0}(b) illustrates the general trend of the diameter of the skyrmion as a function of the DM strength, which can be approximated by an exponential function.
-For small DM strengths, the diameter shows a linear dependence on $\sqrt{(D_b^2+D_i^2)/(AK)}$.
+Eq.~\ref{Eq_R_C0} can be solved numerically by assuming a small external field $B_\mathrm{eff}\ll K/M_s$, and setting boundary condition $\theta=0$ at origin and $\theta=\pi$ far from origin.
+Fig.~\ref{fig:C0}(b) illustrates the general trend of the diameter of the skyrmion as a function of the DMI strength, which can be approximated by an exponential function.
+For small DMI strengths, the diameter shows a linear dependence on $\sqrt{(D_b^2+D_i^2)/(AK)}$.
 The diameter diverges at The value is in agreement with the stability criterion $D_{b,i}^2<(16/\pi^2)AK$ for pure N\'eel or Bloch skyrmion discussed in Ref.~\cite{Wang2018}.
-This result indicates that for $C=0$, the hybrid skyrmion requires both types of DM interaction.
-Helicity purely depends on the interface and bulk DM ratio.
+This result indicates that for $C=0$, the hybrid skyrmion requires a mixture of interfacial and bulk DMI and their ratio determines the helicity.
 In a practical system, no matter how small it is, $C$ is not zero.
 The next subsections will consider non-zero $C$ cases.